magician11/empath-wiki/training.md

 Largely ignore David Greer.

-planet sized ships
-100-200m ships
-25m that will pick up people
+25m that will pick up people.
+That will take people to 100-200m sized ships.
+That will in turn take us to planet sized ships.
+Humans will try and take them out from scalar weapons.
+We have scalar weapons in space right now.